j-w-e/qmk/readme.md

 # JWE's keymap

 This is a custom, mostly 36-key keymap specifically for me.
-With a few extras, such as a zoom-mute button.
+With a few extra optional side-keys, such as a zoom-mute button.

 This repo is designed so that I can work independently of the qmk repo.
 There is an init script that clones qmk, and sym-links the 'user-config' sub-folders into the relevant places in the qmk_firmware clone.